 Home address (child's)

-The child’s home address is defined as the address at which the child normally resides with their parent or carer at the time of application.
+The child’s home address is defined as the address at which the child normally resides with their parent or carer on the closing date for applications.
 If a child lives with parents who are separated, the home address will be treated as the place where the child sleeps for most of the school week (i.e. Sunday night to Thursday night inclusive).

 If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be the child’s main address before we can process the application.